yashoda11/Pre-Placement-Training-Program/Web-Development - Assignment/02-Assignment - CSS/04-Question/readme.md

 **1. The Inline  Elements :**
 - The element doesn’t start on a new line and only occupies just the width it requires.
 - We can’t set the width or height.
+- Elements with **display: inline** are displayed on the same line as their siblings, without creating line breaks.
+- Inline elements do not have a width or height property, and their dimensions are determined by their content.
+- Margins and paddings can be applied horizontally (left and right) but do not affect the vertical layout.

+**Examples :**
+- Examples of inline elements are <span>, <a>, <em>, <strong>, etc.

 **Syntax :**
 ```